aliahmadrizvi/projects-web-dev/README.md

 ---

+## ⭐ Support

+If you like this repository, consider giving it a **⭐ Star**.

-⭐ **Thank you for visiting my repository!**
-More projects will be added as I continue my web development journey.
+Thank you for visiting my repository!
+More exciting projects will be added as I continue my web development journey.